martyearthy/teslareplay/README.md

   - Run via a local web server (see below) or use the hosted version.
 - **Clip list appears but no minimap**: Not all clips contain GPS/SEI; some may be parked clips or older firmware.
 - **Folder selection doesn’t show subfolders**: Folder picking uses `webkitdirectory` (widely supported in Chromium; Safari support can vary by version).
 Drag & drop of the folder is often the most reliable.
+- **Sentry collection playback seems “stuck”**:
+  - Try toggling Multi off/on once (forces a reload of the current segment).
+  - If you served locally and see console errors about missing `.map` files, those are usually harmless source-map 404s (see “Public release notes” below).
+- **Reset UI state**
+  - Tesla Replay persists UI state in `localStorage`.
+If your layout gets into a strange state, clear site data for the origin or remove the keys listed in “UI State Persistence”.

 ### Requirements
 - A modern web browser (Chrome, Edge, Safari, Firefox) with support for the `VideoDecoder` API.